pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 **Example**

-This example illustrates how ``Any`` can be used to allow the second element of the tuple parameter to be of ``any`` type.
-This is possible, because ``x[1]`` is not involved in any computation that requires knowing its precise type.
+This example illustrates how ``Any`` can be used to allow the second element of the tuple parameter to be of any type.
+This is possible because ``x[1]`` is not involved in any computation that requires knowing its precise type.

 .. testcode::